bvbohnen/X4_Customizer/Documentation.md

     * file_name
       - Optional, alternate name of a json file holding the Live_Editor generated patches file.
       - Default uses the name in Settings.

+***

+Text Transforms:

+  * Color_Text

+    Applies coloring to selected text nodes, for all versions of the text found in the current X4 files.
+Note: these colors will override any prior color in effect, and will return to standard text color at the end of the colored text node.

+    * page_t_colors
+      - One or more groups of (page id, text id, color code) to apply.

+    Example:

+        Color_Text(
+            (20005,1001,'B'),
+            (20005,3012,'C'),
+            (20005,6046,'Y'),
+            )